akriti0810/accounting-integration-case-study/README.md

 ## Executive summary

-Northstar Labs, a fictional 75-person software company, needs a reliable process for transferring corporate-card transactions into its accounting system.
+AK Labs, a fictional 75-person software company, needs a reliable process for transferring corporate-card transactions into its accounting system.
 This solution translates business requirements into GL, department, and entity mappings; validates transaction readiness; routes exceptions; and reconciles export totals before posting.

 ## Customer outcomes